BP Structure

 The BP Structure, also known as Gebel Dalma, is an exposed impact crater in Libya.
 It is so called because it was identified by a BP (then British Petroleum) geological survey team.

-The crater is 2 km in diameter and its age is estimated to be less than 120 million years (Lower Cretaceous or later).
+French et al. state that the BP Structure and the larger Oasis crater, about 88 km to the south, were probably simultaneous impacts.
+Both impacts deform the Nubian Sandstone of early Cretaceous age.